Charging your EV at home and on-the-go is easy.

-Level II charging requires a 240 volt outlet.
+Level II charging requires a 240 volt outlet and a charging unit.
 You can purchase a Level II unit online and install it in your home with the help of a licensed electrician.
 There are also many publicly available Level II units.
 A Level II charge uses the J1772 charging port and will typically add 10 to 25 miles of range for every hour spent charging (the actual speed depends upon the capacity of the charger built into your EV).

 DC Fast Charging